 Assembling

-- Three layers - this is a nice amount of layers, and I recommend two sizes: 7-inch pans for a smallish cake like the images in this post, but with thicker layers, or 8-inch pans for a thinner layered cake.
+- Three layers - this is a nice amount of layers, and I recommend two sizes: 7-inch pans for a smaller cake like the images in this post, but with thicker layers, or 8-inch pans for a thinner layered cake.

 - Two layers - this is another alternative, and I recommend 8-inch pans for a thicker layered cake and 9-inch pans for a more average cake.